 How do I prevent someone from getting my IP address?

 This question seems to be rather popular.
 There are a few easy ways that you can use to keep your IP address private.
 Which service you use will depend on what your primary function is online.
 If you are just surfing websites and wish to protect your IP and privacy, you could use an anonymous proxy.
 However, if you are going to be using applications aside from a simple web browser then you should use a VPN service.

 An anonymous proxy allows you to surf the web anonymously as the name suggests.
-To use an anonymous proxy is as simple as finding a service, you trust, available online.
-Once you find one, you navigate to their website and use it as a “portal” to access other web sites.
+To use an anonymous proxy is as simple as finding a service you trust.
+Once you find one, navigate to their website and use it as a “portal” to access other web sites.
 While using the proxy service all web traffic to the sites you visit are relayed to you through the proxy system.
-All IP addresses and connections associated with this traffic point to the proxy servers and do not lead back to you.
+All IP addresses and connections associated with this traffic point to the proxy servers and may not lead back to you.
 An anonymous proxy is essentially a middleman between you and all of your website traffic.
 If the anonymous proxy is not configured correctly, your IP address could be exposed.
 After connecting to an anonymous proxy, make sure you're not detected by using our Proxy Check Tool.
 If a proxy is detected, check the homepage to see which IP Address is exposed.